-Four Irish food businesses were served with closure orders in February
+Seven Irish food businesses served with closure orders in May

 Familiar with any of these places?

-Four Irish businesses were served with closure orders for breaches of food safety legislation in February, according to the Food Safety Authority of Ireland (FSAI).
+Seven Irish businesses were served with closure orders for breaches of food safety legislation in May, according to the Food Safety Authority of Ireland (FSAI).

-The affected businesses are located in Kerry, Meath and Kildare.
+The affected businesses are located in Limerick, Meath, Cavan and Dublin.

 The food businesses were issued with closure orders for breaches of food safety legislation, pursuant to the FSAI Act, 1998 and the EC (Official Control of Foodstuffs) Regulations, 2010.

-Four closure orders were served in total; one under the FSAI Act, 1998 on:
+Seven closure orders were served in total; four under the FSAI Act, 1998 on:

 Three closure orders were served under the EC (Official Control of Foodstuffs) Regulations 2010 on: